Gums, Thickeners, and Emulsifiers in Food: What You Need to Know.

 Why Elmhurst Does Not Use Added Gums, Emulsifiers, or Thickeners

 We did not eradicate the harmless findings, nor the benefits of the thickening agents from our list.
 Rather, they’re disclosed to you in full transparency.
 However, neither the particularly sinister (that's you, carrageenan) nor less controversial food ones sincerely serve any nutritional or functional purpose in plant-based milks, which is why they’re forbidden from ours.
 Such ingredients serve a very limited, and fundamentally uninspiring, purpose.
 They’re simply added to disguise shortcomings in formulation and production processes, elevating inferior water emulsions to heights they don’t deserve.

 Notwithstanding, the entire process of creating these thickening agents appears to be more trouble than it is worth, utterly opposing what Elmhurst stands for – not simpler, not better.

 Wouldn't we do better to invest our innovation capital in a process for delivering a thick, creamy mouthfeel; not from needless extras, but straight from from nuts, grains, and seeds?
 This is what you will find in all of Elmhurst’s offerings.
 No compromises, we promise.
-Try any of them – including original, unsweetened, and barista plant milks; and special non-dairy creamers – today.
+Try any of them – including almond milk, unsweetened, and barista series plant milks; and special non-dairy creamers – today.